 - 1. In the first course year, the following compensation rules apply to the 4 main content courses EPH1021, EPH1022, EPH1024 and EPH1025: a grade '5.0' for an exam can be compensated once with two sevens or one eight or higher for (one) other exam of the main content courses.
 This compensation is only possible if the student meets the requirements for admission to the 2nd year after completing the compensation. - 2.
 A fail for the tests of the Methodology (period 3), Statistics (period 6) and the SCL courses cannot be compensated. - 3.
 For courses for which the final mark consists of partial results, the following applies: the partial result for the individual test must be at least a 5.0 (not rounded) in order to be eligible for compensation.
-The other partial results must be at least a 5.50 but will be disregarded further.
+The other elements must be at least a 5.50 but will be disregarded further.
 The final mark will be a 5.0 with a corresponding note of "compensation" made in the transcript; - 4.
-When a student meets the conditions for compensation, he or she can inform the Examination Board which course test she or he wants to compensate.
+When a student meets the conditions for compensation, they can inform the board of examiners which course test they want to compensate.
 A compensation, once granted, is irrevocable.